urql-graphql/urql/docs/advanced/server-side-rendering.md

 });
 ```

-The `ssrExchange` must be initialised with the `isClient` and `initialState` options.
+The `ssrExchange` must be initialized with the `isClient` and `initialState` options.
 The `isClient`
 option tells the exchange whether it's on the server- or client-side.
 In our example we use `typeof window` to determine this, but in Webpack environments you may also be able to use `process.browser`.

-The `initialState` option should be set to the serialised data you retrieve on your server-side.
+The `initialState` option should be set to the serialized data you retrieve on your server-side.
 This data may be retrieved using methods on `ssrExchange()`.
-You can retrive the serialised data
+You can retrive the serialized data
 after server-side rendering using `ssr.extractData()`:

 ```js